By Donald C. Collins

 Those are five common bylaw issues, but they’re not the only issues.
 Associations should constantly review bylaws against their actual practices, and periodically review their practices so they can stay up to date before problems arise.
 Maintaining good bylaws is a practice that never ends.

-Donald C. Collins is the executive director of the San Francisco Section of the California Interscholastic Federation.
+Donald C. Collins is a retired executive director of the San Francisco Section of the California Interscholastic Federation.
 He is a longtime basketball official and lawyer.

 This article is for informational purposes and is not legal advice.